openandclose/tosixinch/docs/topics.rst

 The text extraction procedure begins instead, which basically puts all text content inside a ``<pre>`` tag in a html file.

-The script separates it into three types:
+The program separates it into three types:

 * ``prose``
 * ``non-prose``